Did Someone Say Worms?

 - HOOKWORMS (Dogs; Cats) can burrow through human skin (feet most commonly), causing inflammation and irritation.

-- SALMONELLA (Dogs; Cats) and CAMPYLOBACTER (Dogs; Cats) are food-borne microbes that cause diarrhea and vomiting in people without always making pets sick.
+- SALMONELLA (Dogs; Cats), CAMPYLOBACTER (Dogs; Cats), and LISTERIA (Dogs; Cats) are food-borne microbes that cause diarrhea and vomiting in people without always making pets sick.
 Raw food diets increase risk.

 - TOXOPLASMA (Cats) microbe infections (“Toxo”) in unexposed pregnant women can be dangerous to the unborn child.

 Vets advise stool testing 2x/year for dogs and cats, 4x/year for puppies and kittens, and whenever stools look abnormal.

 Veterinary stool test guidelines are based on CAPC (Companion Animal Parasite Council).

 CAPC experts analyze the most trusted science to advise vets and owners on how to best protect pets and people from harmful parasites.